AndrewJBateman/ionic-angular-project/README.md

 * [RxJS](https://angular.io/guide/rx-library) reactive programming used to manage state.
 * Error handling added
 * Firebase backend database used to store place and booking data.
+* Bookings can be cancelled from booking.page.
+* Place details can be edited (as long as user id matches) using a neat button that slides from the right.

 ## Status & To-do list